bharat109puri/terraform/modules/cassandra_database/README.md

 The reason behind this convention is below in the known issues section.

-**Do not use** the `astra_keyspace` resource, using CQL is more suitable for now.
+**Do not use** the `astra_keyspace` resource to create keyspaces for applications, using CQL is more suitable for now.

+To be able to create a new database the `astra` provider needs to be configured with an API key of at least `Database Administrator` privileges.

 ## Known issues

 **The configured database has unrestricted public access** until it's changed manually through https://astra.datastax.com/ console.
-The `astra` provider doesn't support restricting public access and `astra_access_list` seems to be broken.
+The `astra` provider doesn't support restricting public access.
+Even by creating an `astra_access_list` resource with the right privileges the database remains open until changed manually.

-DataStax support ticket: 00073817

 The `astra` provider doesn't support changing the name of the main keyspace (created together with the database).
 An attempt to change it results in deletion of the database.

-If you remove a keyspace from the Terraform configuration, the `astra` provider is not removing the keyspace only from the Terraform space.
+If you remove a keyspace from the Terraform configuration, the `astra` provider is not removing the keyspace only from the Terraform state.
-If you try to recreate the same keyspace with terraform again, the creation is going to fail.
+If you try to recreate the same keyspace with Terraform again, the creation is going to fail.

 ## TODO